-1. Make the necessary changes to USRPROPS.TXT.An example for such code is:
+1. Make the necessary changes to USRPROPS.TXT.
+An example for such code is:

-'''

-RENAME DIAGRAM "User 1" TO "Wireless Communications" RENAME SYMBOL "User 1" TO "Satellite" SYMBOL "Satellite" {ASSIGN To "Wireless Network" DEPICTIONS { DIAGRAM satellite.wmf } DEPICTIONS { MENU satellite_toolbar.bmp } }
+RENAME DIAGRAM "User 1" TO "Wireless Communications" RENAME SYMBOL "User 1" TO "Satellite" SYMBOL "Satellite" {ASSIGN To "Wireless Network" DEPICTIONS { DIAGRAM satellite.wmf } DEPICTIONS { MENU satellite\toolbar.bmp } }

-'''

 2. Import your .BMP and .WMF files into the encyclopedia's FILES table.
-You may either use Rational System Architect's Encyclopedia File Manager (Tools, Encyclopedia File Manager), or SAEM (Start, Programs, IBM Rational, IBM Rational Lifecycle Solutions Tools, IBM Rational System Architect 11.3, SAEM - see its help on how to use), or Microsoft's Enterprise Manager to import your user-defined graphics files into the FILES table of the encyclopedia database.
+You may either use Rational System Architect's Encyclopedia File Manager (Tools, Encyclopedia File Manager), or SAEM (Start, Programs, IBM Rational, IBM Rational Lifecycle Solutions Tools, IBM Rational System Architect 11.3.1, SAEM - see its help on how to use), or Microsoft's Enterprise Manager to import your user-defined graphics files into the FILES table of the encyclopedia database.
 Encyclopedia File Manager can only import one file at a time.
-If you have multiple graphics files, we recommend you use SAEM to import the files into the FILES table.
+If you have multiple graphics files into the FILES table.